emmanueljs1/nbe/NbE.lagda.md

 <!--

+The following are lemmas that will be necessary for proving soundness.

 ```agda
 -- Equivalent terms are definitionally equal
 ≡→== : ∀ {Γ : Ctx} {T : Type} {t t′ : Γ ⊢ T}